-When there is a mismatch between transmission lines and terminations or loads, reflection of different types can occur, such as the standing wave.
+When there is a mismatch between transmission lines and line termination types or loads, a reflection of different types can occur, such as the standing wave.
 Dealing with these scenarios requires increased work for the PCB designer, for example needing to determine reflection coefficients and how to best prevent mismatches.

 Figure 3.
 Typical Signal Path With Source, Load, and Transmission Line

-There are two types of terminations.
+There are two line termination types.
 These are series and parallel.
-Figure 4 illustrates types of terminations that might be used and how these terminations are connected to a transmission line.
+Figure 4 illustrates transmission line termination techniques that might be used and how these terminations are connected to a transmission line.
 The series terminations are connected in the net at the output of the driver.
 How this termination removes the EM energy from the transmission line is explained in the next section.
 Parallel terminations are attached at the driver end of a transmission line to remove the EM energy as it arrives at the receiver.

-In figure 4, notice that there are four terminations placed at the receiver end of the transmission line near the receiver.
+In figure 4, notice that there are four line termination types placed at the receiver end of the transmission line near the receiver.
 These are various ways parallel terminations have been implemented.
 The merits of each will be discussed later.
-There is only one termination located near the driver.
-This is a series termination.
+There is only one line termination located near the driver.
+This is a series of terminations.
 How it works to control reflections is addressed in the next section.

-The four options for parallel terminations are: AC, diode, Thevenin, and single resistor to a terminating voltage.
+The four options for parallel terminations are AC, diode, Thevenin, and a single resistor to a terminating voltage.

 Figure 4.
 AC Terminated Clock at 66 MHz

 Diode terminations came into existence when overshoot, reflections that rise above Vdd or extend below ground, exceeded the input voltage rating of the receivers.
-As will be shown, this problem can be avoided by using simple parallel or series terminations.
+As will be shown, this problem can be avoided by using simple parallel or series termination types.
 Diode termination is a very expensive way to control overshoot and should never be used if practicing proper transmission line termination techniques.